Psalms For Life

 sing his praises.

-Tell about all the miracles he’s done.
+Tell about all the miracles he’s performed.

 3 Boast about his holy character.